 They all feature a word or phrase in Irish, such as my ‘Clann’ picture and my ‘Níl aon tinteán mar do thinteán féin’ plaque (meaning family and there’s no place like home, respectively).

 If you aren’t visiting Ireland for a while but would love to see some of the items Wild Goose Studio produces, check out their products HERE on Amazon.

 Food souvenirs from Ireland

-The following foods from Ireland are just some items I bring back with me after every trip.
+The following foods from Ireland are just some of the items I bring back with me after every trip.

-Mikado and Kimberley biscuits – My all-time favourite biscuit is Mikado Biscuits.
-Also called Jam Mallows, these are a soft biscuit base with two lengths of pink mallow and jam running down the centre, topped with sprinkles of coconut.
+My all-time favourite biscuit is Mikado Biscuits.
+Also called Jam Mallows in the UK, these are soft biscuit bases with two lengths of pink mallow and jam running down the centre, topped with sprinkles of coconut.

-Crisps (potato chips) – The majority of the food items I buy in Ireland to bring back with me are crisps, or potato chips.
+The majority of the food items I buy in Ireland to bring back with me are crisps or potato chips.
 They are varieties only available in Ireland and include (but are not limited to):